Brand clipping as a measurable acquisition channel: CPM, view target, creative-iteration loop. The Verge Clips playbook for campaigns that return CAC.

 Three honest limits of brand clipping for setting expectations:

-It doesn't replace creator partnerships.
-The clips are made from creator content; the relationships still need to be sourced.
+It doesn't replace talent partnerships.
+The clips are made from partner content; the relationships still need to be sourced.

 It doesn't drive same-day conversions on cold traffic.
 Like any top-of-funnel channel, the buyer cycle is longer than a Google search ad.
 Plan in 30-90 day attribution windows.